Shyraa Roy

 Shyraa Roy is a Pakistani singer, actress and producer based in Dubai.
 She is known for being the first Miss Trans Pakistan for 2021 and 2022 to be crowned in Pakistan.
-She made her debut in Pakistani cinema through Vikram Bhatt's feature film Sanak in 2023.
+She made her debut in cinema through Vikram Bhatt's feature film Sanak in 2023.

 Early life

 Roy was born into a Muslim family in Sialkot, Pakistan on 25 October 1999.
 She is a student of Anwar Rafi, who is a student of Mohammed Rafi.
 On 26 September 2020 Roy revealed to independent Urdu that she is a gender dysphoric transgender woman.
 She was subjected to criticism and trolling over social media.
 On 21 February 2021, Roy released Kamli through ARY Films.
-Roy created a new trend in Pakistan through her music video release in cinema of Dha Lahore called Duniya, where it received a theatrical premiere.
+She created a new trend in Pakistan through her music video release in a cinema at DHA Lahore called Duniya, where it received a theatrical premiere.

 Career

 Miss Trans Pakistan

 On 25 May 2021, Roy was crowned Miss Trans Pakistan at the Swiss Lounge in Lahore, Pakistan.
 This pageant was an extension to Miss Pakistan World where, in 2021, the pageant was open to trans women.
 She was the first trans woman to be crowned Miss Trans Pakistan.
 Areej Chaudhary, former Miss Pakistan World 2020, crowned the first Miss Trans Pakistan, Shyraa Roy in Pakistan.
 On 31 January 2022 Shyraa Roy hosted the 20th annual Miss Pakistan award ceremony in Aladdin Lounge in Lahore and crowned the newly titled Mrs. Pakistan World 2022 Nida Khan & Mr Pakistan World Ataullah Gujjar from Faisalabad in the event.